sachdevavaibhav/MachineLearning/LinearRegression/Readme.md

-# Implementation of Multivariate Linear Regression
+# Implementation of Multiple Linear Regression